 75% of Mediterranean fish caught by industrial vessels = high impact, unsustainable

-“I think BLUE’s insulated fish boxes would be invaluable for my family in Cyprus, but we just can’t catch enough fish to fill them – there are none left”
+“I think Blue Marine’s insulated fish boxes would be invaluable for my family in Cyprus, but we just can’t catch enough fish to fill them – there are none left”